 - limitation of motion of joints

 How bone pain is experienced may vary.
-Your child may feel a dull ache or have pain that keeps him or her awake at night.
-If your child has bone pain—or if you notice any of the above symptoms—examine his or her muscles.
-In the case of osteosarcoma, the muscles in the cancerous leg or arm will appear smaller than those in the opposite limb.
+Your child may feel a dull ache or have pain that keeps them awake at night.
+If your child has bone pain — or if you notice any of the above symptoms — examine their muscles.
+In the case of osteosarcoma, the muscles in the cancerous leg or arm may appear smaller than those in the opposite limb.

-Symptoms of osteosarcoma can mimic growing pains—pain in the legs caused by normal bone growth.
+Symptoms of osteosarcoma can mimic growing pains — pain in the legs caused by normal bone growth.
 However, growing pains typically stop during the early teenage years.
-Contact a doctor if your child has any chronic bone pain or swelling past his or her initial growth spurts, or if the pain is causing your child serious issues.
+Contact a doctor if your child has any chronic bone pain or swelling past their initial growth spurts, or if the pain is causing your child serious issues.

 Your child’s doctor can use a variety of tools to diagnose osteosarcoma.
-He or she will first conduct a physical examination to look for swelling and redness.
+They will first conduct a physical examination to look for swelling and redness.
 The doctor will also request information about your child’s medical history.
 This includes previous illnesses and past medical treatments.

 Your child’s doctor may do a simple blood test to check for tumor markers.
 These are chemical readings in the blood that indicate the presence of cancer.
 Other tests used to diagnose osteosarcoma include:

-- CT scan: a three-dimensional X-ray used to examine bones and soft organs in the body
+- CT scan: a 3-D X-ray used to examine bones and soft organs in the body

 - MRI: uses sound waves and powerful magnets to create images of internal organs